Teacher Certification Program

 Academic requirements for a Washington state teaching certificate include the following:

-• all prerequisite and content-area requirements (see below)
+• All pre-cohort and content-area requirements (see below)

-• all state assessments, including satisfactory completion of basic skills testing, passing endorsement area exams, and passing teacher performance assessment
+• All state assessments, including satisfactory completion of basic skills testing, passing endorsement area exams

 Students earning a bachelor of arts degree in elementary education must also complete all Whitworth shared curriculum requirements and all state certification requirements.